Salomon XA Elevate (Summary)$129.95

 The Salomon XA Elevate is a trail running shoe, designed for challenging yourself to take your adventure runs higher.
 They should inspire confidence on smooth or rugged trails, and ensure traction on wet or dry surfaces.

 It sounds like they do everything, don’t they!?
 I took them out on some local runs involving an 800-meter peak.
 Not just to see if they lived up to their reputation but because I love to bag vertical ascent during a run. 🙂

 The XA Elevate looks a lot like the Salomon Sense Ride, a highly rated shoe in itself.
 But this shoe is an entirely different beast altogether.
 Salomon has done a great job on the design here, there’s nothing wasted on its exterior with beautifully integrated fabrics and support structures.
-I also love the unique blue/lime colour combination.
-The shoe also comes in a military style ‘under the radar’ black/balsam green colour scheme which looks great too.
+I love the unique blue/lime colour combination but the shoe also comes in a military style ‘under the radar’ black/balsam green colour scheme which looks great too.